s22-tech/Yourls-Popular-Links/README.md

 * The plugin is compatible with Yourls 1.7 or higher.

+This version:
-* This version fixes the deprecated function and removes the warning.
+* fixes the deprecated function and removes the warning
+* formats the code to make it consistent and pretty

 The plugin shows an admin page with the most popular links created in 1, 30, 365, and 1000 days on a YOURLS site.